Who will win? If you want a simple way to bet on football, learn to bet the moneyline.

 Davis Mills and the Texans face a challenging 2022 season © Thomas Shea-USA TODAY Sports

-Houston Texans are +1600 to have a winless season, but that price is way too short.
+Houston Texans are to have the worst regular season record in 2022, but that price is way too short.
 They’ll be the underdogs in every game, but that still implies they’ll be able to pick up around three wins.
 Nevertheless, the Texans are the poorest side in the NFL, albeit with glimpses of talent.

 Their best matchup is when they entertain Jacksonville in week 17, but they are the Jags’ visitors in week five at a likely price of +200.
 Prior to that they’ll face a trip to Chicago and games where they’ll be big underdogs against the Colts, Chargers and Broncos.